About me

 - Obsessive Compulsive Disorder (OCD) and Phobias in CYP

-- Self-Harm and Suicidal Ideation (please note - although I am able to work with these concerns, if the risk to a client is too high or immediate, then I must refer them to the relevant professionals).
+- Self-Harm and Suicidal Ideation (please note - although I frequently work with these concerns, if the risk to a client is too high or immediate, then I must refer them to the relevant professionals).

 - Attachment Theory & Attachment Styles in CYP and Families